ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 Finishing off this month's picks, I've decided to nominate [Dirty Doll](https://osu.ppy.sh/beatmapsets/1786298#taiko/3718466) by [nananass](https://osu.ppy.sh/users/7231722) and [Red Riding Hood](https://osu.ppy.sh/users/8050850)!

-The artist — [Rahatt](https://soundcloud.com/rahatt_bc), is absolutely no stranger to the osu!taiko scene, so much so that he has recently made an appearance in the Taiko World Cup 2025 with an osu!original — [Gunoi Chop](https://soundcloud.com/rahatt_bc/gunoi-chop).
-He's pretty much THE taiko breakcore artist.
-This is further proven by the fact that 11 out of 12 Rahatt maps with a leaderboard are taiko maps!
+The artist — [Rahatt](https://soundcloud.com/rahatt_bc) — is absolutely no stranger to the osu!taiko scene, so much so that he has recently made an appearance in the [osu!taiko World Cup 2025](/wiki/Tournaments/TWC/2025) with an osu! original — [Gunoi Chop](https://soundcloud.com/rahatt_bc/gunoi-chop).
+He's pretty much THE osu!taiko breakcore artist.
+This is further proven by the fact that 11 out of 12 Rahatt maps with a leaderboard are osu!taiko maps!

 To comment on the map, it's nass business as usual: the insane snapping changes, the sierpiński triangle background, the nerfed nas diff...
 But wait, there's more!
 Even if you're not a fan of nass' mapping style, you might want to give 3san's diff a shot.
 It takes a more standard approach to mapping breakcore and is insanely fun with mods on!